 - Web-based ERP – Popularly known as cloud-based ERP, they are accessible via web browsers.
 Moreover, they only need a fast internet connection to access it anytime, anywhere.

 - Industry-specific – These are specifically designed to cater only to a single industry type.
-Before deployment, there is a requirement of a thorough understanding of the deliverables, KPI’s, and business for the best possible outcome.
+Before deployment, there is a requirement for a thorough understanding of the deliverables, KPIs, and business for the best possible outcome.

 - Small-business ERP – The solution is focused on small and medium enterprises.
 Moreover, They are super cost-effective as they do not provide sophisticated functionality that is not required by SMEs.